esnitkin914/Comparative_Genomics/day3_afternoon/README.md

 Rather than copying these to your directory, analyze the files directly in that directory, so everyone doesn’t have to copy 25G to their home directories.

-Copy and paste commands to run fastqc.sh as PBS script, into a PBS script and submit this PBS script as a job to the flux.
+Copy and paste commands to run fastqc.sh as slurm script, into a slurm script and submit this slurm script as a job to great lakes.

-Your PBS script wil contain the following command after the PBS preamble stuff(Make sure your $PBS_O_WORKDIR is set inside the pbs script):
+Your slurm script wil contain the following command after the slurm preamble stuff(Make sure your $SLURM_SUBMIT_DIR is set inside the slurm script):

 ```bash fastqc.sh /scratch/micro612w20_class_root/micro612w20_class/shared/data/day3pm_fastq/ ```